codacy/docs/docs/assets/includes/status-checks-important.md

     -   [Add coverage to your repository](../../coverage-reporter/index.md)
     -   Enable the rule **Diff coverage is under** or **Coverage variation is under** on the [pull request quality gate](../../repositories-configure/adjusting-quality-settings.md#gates).

-    **To block merging merge requests** that aren't up to standards see [How do I block merging pull requests using Codacy as a quality gate?](../../faq/general/how-do-i-block-merging-prs-using-codacy-as-a-quality-gate.md)
+    **To block merging merge requests** that aren't up to standards see [Setting up Codacy as a quality gate](../../getting-started/setting-up-codacy-as-a-quality-gate.md)
 <!--coverage-status-gitlab-end-->